fishdeity/iRO-Missing_Features_Additions/README.md

 - Big Card sprite is included to easily spot cards.
 - Enchants that are in card slots 1-4 have been added to item name to preview!
 (GFSS, Flattery Robe)
 - ¿¬±Ý¼ú»ç_¿©_Ã¢_°Ë±¤.spr has been added to stop the error.

+# Changelog #
+2021 Dec 25: Updated with lvl 185/65 patch.
+Temporary fix for and put back Sorry Loading card images for now.

 # Installation Steps #
 1. Download and install a program like **GRF Editor**: https://rathena.org/board/files/file/2766-grf-editor/